sillygir1/advanced_uid_patched/README.md

 📋 Requirements

-Flipper Zero with updated firmware
+Flipper Zero with updated firmware (only tested on Momentum yet) Compatible Firmware:
-Compatible Firmware:

 Official Firmware